 It’s refreshing to hang with people who are as sensitive as I am because I feel understood!
 I can fall apart in my friends’ presence, because they have fallen apart in mine.

 Not to mention, people who are brave enough to be vulnerable are warriors of the heart.
 They can be straight-up, heart-centered, fierce and kind all at the same time.
 That’s some good stuff.

 Ahhh… therapy.
 Another crucial component in the deep feeler’s repertoire.

 I don’t know what I’d do without my regular hour on the couch.
 Hands down, therapy is best money I spend all week.

-She, like my friends, gets me.
-She sees my most vulnerable places and loves me because of them.
+My therapist gets me.
+She sees my most vulnerable parts and loves me because of them.
 I can’t tell you how healing this process is!

 I wouldn’t be as joyful as I am today without the guidance and love of my therapist.
 As she continually accepts all parts of me, I am able to find deeper acceptance of myself.
 There is no greater gift than this.
 I am so grateful for her.